Dialogue on Disability: Celebrating Abilities

 Since 2003 WXXI and the Al Sigl Community of Agencies have worked together to help break the ingrained stereotypes about individuals with intellectual and physical disabilities with its week-long initiative, Dialogue on Disability.
 The initiative is designed to stimulate community dialogue about the perspectives and abilities of people with physical and intellectual disabilities.
 For a listing of all special programs click here.

-In an effort to continue its commitment to motivate individuals to take action and to include more people with disabilities in the workplace, in schools, neighborhoods and in all aspects of society, WXXI has partnered with the Golisano Foundation in a two-year project called MOVE TO INCLUDE.
+In an effort to continue its commitment to motivate individuals to take action and to include more people with disabilities in the workplace, in schools, neighborhoods and in all aspects of society, WXXI has partnered with the Golisano Foundation in a year-round project called MOVE TO INCLUDE.
 Dialogue on Disability will continue to take place in January as part of this new project.

 On Classical 91.5 we celebrate the musicians who compose and perform no matter what challenges they face.
 Ludwig van Beethoven, Gabriel Faure and Ralph Vaughan Williams experienced hearing loss, as does percussionist Evelyn Glennie.
 Hand injuries have not stopped pianists Misha Dicter, Leon Fleisher and guitarist Milos Karadaglic.
 Vision loss, something many of us experience as we age, did not stand in the way of composers J. S. Bach, George Frederic Handel, Joaquin Rodrigo and Franz Schubert.
 And the often unseen depression and mental illness impacted composers Edward Elgar, Gustav Holst, Modest Mussorgsky, Irving Berlin and Charles Ives, among many others.
 The music created by all of these individuals and many more is enjoyed every day on Classical 91.5.